Schuylkill Acts & Impacts

 An Expedition to Inspire Watershed Action

-Over the years, Schuylkill Acts & Impacts has engaged 15 students from communities within the Schuylkill River Watershed in a week-long service-learning program which includes a physical journey along the 120-mile Schuylkill River.
+An expedition to inspire watershed action, our Schuylkill Acts & Impacts program engages students from communities within the Schuylkill River Watershed in a hands-on service-learning experience.